raycast/extensions/extensions/toggl-track/README.md

 ### Cached resources

-The extension caches projects, workspaces, tags and recent projects from toggl, to spare internet bandwidth and unnecessary loading!
+The extension caches projects, workspaces, tags and recent projects from Toggl Track, to spare internet bandwidth and unnecessary loading!

 ## Planned features